Cinemark launches monthly movie subscription service

 One of the biggest movie chains in America has a plan to get more people into theaters, a move that comes as Hollywood is in the midst of a box office slump and more people stay home to watch "peak TV" on Netflix, Amazon and cable networks.

-Cinemark unveiled Movie Club Tuesday, a monthly plan that lets people buy a movie ticket a month for a discount of $8.99, It also allows members to roll over unused tickets every month, bring friends at the lower price and offers bargains on concession stand items.
+Cinemark on Tuesday unveiled Movie Club, a monthly plan that lets people buy a movie ticket a month for a discounted price of $8.99, It also allows members to roll over unused tickets every month, bring friends at the lower price and offers bargains on concession stand items.

 Cinemark (CNK) owns nearly 350 theaters in the U.S., which collectively operate more than 4,500 movie screens.
 The company also owns about 200 theaters with nearly 1,400 screens in Latin America.